bloominstituteoftechnology/front-end-project-week/README.md

  Trello Set Up:
 Create a Trello account
-Create a new board called "Lambda Notes - {Your Name}" Create lists titled backlog,To Do, In Progress, and Done Fill in the To Do list with the MVP features listed below Fill in the backlog list with all the extra features listed below
+Create a new board called Lambda Notes Your Name Create lists titled backlog,To Do, In Progress, and Done Fill in the To Do list with the MVP features listed below Fill in the backlog list with all the extra features listed below